AnalogStudiosRI/as-webapp-2.0/README.md

 ## Continuous Integration
 Three builds are for the project in Jenkins, to support automated continues integration, deployment, and delivery.
+Each job uses a specific version controlled shell script for use in Jenkins.

 * CI - Builds all branches, and build the app to run linting and testing and does analysis and reporting.
 * DEV - To deploy to dev